HKEOS/Ghostbusters-Testnet/returning-user.md

 This is a quick guide on how to get ready for the next launch as soon as possible.

-**Note:** Skip parts that you know that are unnecessary for your scenario (for example, you have already updated EOS.IO to the next tag)
+**Note:** Skip parts that you know that are unnecessary for your scenario (for example, if you have already updated EOS.IO to the next tag, skip the "Update EOS" part)

 ### Update EOS
 ```console